evkx/evkx.github.io/content/models/mini/cooper/Cooper_SE/_index.md

 The Mini Cooper SE, with dimensions of 3900 mm in length, 1750 mm in width, and 1450 mm in height, falls into the B-segment car, often referred to as a supermini, is a small car typically suitable for urban driving, offering a good balance of efficiency, size, and cost.
 The Mini Cooper SE is available in a total of 10 paint colors, including both solid and metallic options.

-You can select from multiple wheel options in different sizes on the Mini Cooper SE, allowing you to customize your vehicle to suit your style and driving preferences.
+The Mini Cooper SE offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 215/55 tires on 16" rims
 - 205/50 tires on 17" rims
 - 225/40 tires on 18" rims

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 There are two different roof options to select from.
 The standard is just a regular roof.
 As an option, you can order this model with large panoramic roof extending from the front to the rear.
 This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
 It has an electric curtain that occupants can use to protect against the sun.